jdmonin/JSettlers2/README.txt

 	DB setup script was successful.
 Exiting now.
 This will create a jsettlers.sqlite file containing the empty tables.
 This script will fail if the file and tables already exist.
+Later when you start your JSettlers server, remember to specify the sqlite DB using the same -Djsettlers.db.url and -Djsettlers.db.jar values.

 Optional: Storing Game Scores in the DB: